What to see in Malta in 3 days

 Kensington

-The heart of sophistication, Kensington is the perfect place if you want to enjoy a more special dinner in an elegant setting of residential streets that exemplify the most stately side of London.
-After dinner, I encourage you to take a walk in front of Kensington Palace under the lamplight.
+The heart of sophistication, Kensington is the perfect place if you want to enjoy a somewhat more special dinner in an elegant setting of residential streets that are the perfect example of the most stately London.
+After dinner, I encourage you to take a walk in front of Kensington Palace under the light of the streetlamps.

 ,regionOfInterest=(1500,1000))